 If you are seeing a health care provider for pain or injury, you should definitely discuss yoga with them before you start with it as part of your treatment — aka do not use yoga as a substitute for medical attention.

-Let’s look at the different types of pain that yoga can help with…
+The different types of pain yoga can help with:

 Yoga for Back Pain

 A lot of adults complain about back pain.
 (Getting older kinda sucks sometimes.)